prody/ProDy/doc/examples/dynamics/enm/external_matrix.rst

        1      10   -5.224789977073669e-01
        ...

-:func:`parseSparseMatrix` can be used for parsing the above file:
+:func:`~.parseSparseMatrix` can be used for parsing the above file:

 >>> hessian = parseSparseMatrix('oanm_hes.txt', symmetric=True)
 >>> hessian.shape